The Chunichi Dragons' Tradition - The Pride of Nagoya Baseball

 From Nagoya Army to Chunichi Dragons - Origins and Community Roots

 The Chunichi Dragons' history traces back to the Nagoya Army, established in 1936.
 As a traditional franchise existing since the founding era of Japanese professional baseball, and as the only professional baseball team based in the major city of Nagoya, their community ties are exceptionally strong.
 The parent company, Chunichi Shimbun, is the largest newspaper in the Tokai region, and the team's information dissemination is integrated with regional media.
 For Nagoya fans, the Dragons are not merely a sports team but the very identity of their region.
-Alongside Tokyo's Giants and Osaka's Tigers, Nagoya's Dragons have carved a unique position as a franchise representing one of Japan's three major metropolitan areas.
-However, compared to the Giants and Tigers, they lack nationwide recognition, carrying an image of being an understated team.
+Alongside Tokyo's Yomiuri and Osaka's Tigers, Nagoya's Dragons have carved a unique position as a franchise representing one of Japan's three major metropolitan areas.
+However, compared to the Yomiuri and Tigers, they lack nationwide recognition, carrying an image of being an understated team.
 This very understatement is the Dragons' pride and the source of a franchise culture oriented toward solid, fundamental baseball.

 Books about the Dragons' history are also helpful